1. Enrolling in Direct Deposit (Workday and my.uchicago.edu)

 2. Checking Your Payslips in Workday

-You can view a detailed records of all payments disbursed to you via Workday by reviewing your payslips.
-If you are looking to find out how much you received in funding during a calendar / tax year, check your final payslip from that year and look at the total amount in the column labelled YTD (year-to-date).
-Using payslips is especially helpful for declaring appropriate income amounts if you have no tax withholding associated with your pay.
+You can view detailed records of all payments disbursed to you via Workday by reviewing your payslips.
+If you are looking to find out how much you received in funding during a calendar/tax-year, check your final payslip from that year and look at the total amount in the column labelled YTD (year-to-date).
+Checking pay slips is especially helpful for declaring appropriate income amounts if you will be paying quarterly estimated taxes.

 3. Uploading Personal Documents to Workday

-When you complete any paperwork associated with a payment from the University—whether this is for stipend payments, the completion of a W-9, or paperwork related with job onboarding—you will need to upload this paperwork into your Workday profile so it can be verified by Payroll/Financial Services.
+When you complete any paperwork associated with payment from the University—tax paperwork to receive fellowship stipend, completing a W-9, or paperwork related with job onboarding—you will need to upload this paperwork into your Workday profile so it can be verified by Payroll/Financial Services.
+If you have a Social Security Number (SSN), your card should be scanned and loaded into Workday for verification purposes.

 4. Updating Your Primary Address

 Review and/or update your address as soon as you have access to Workday, or when a change occurs, to make sure this information is accurate.
-Your student record must accurately reflect your physical location, and your tax responsibilities may depend on your location, so we recommend that you revise this information at least once per academic year.
+Your Workday record must accurately reflect your physical location and your tax responsibilities may depend on your location—we recommend reviewing this information at least once per academic year.

 If you are making an update to your address in Workday, please make sure you are also updating your address in your my.uchicago.edu profile.
-Tax forms are mailed to the primary address listed during the months of January and February—these forms may include a W-2, 1042-S, or a 1098-T. If you have questions about what forms you should be receiving from the university, did not receive forms you were expecting, or have general questions related to tax responsibilities, please contact email@example.com.
+Tax forms are mailed to the primary address listed in both locations during the months of January and February, since these forms—the W-2, 1042-S, 1098-T—are prepared by different offices at the university.
+If you have questions about what forms you should be receiving, did not receive forms you were expecting, or have general questions related to tax responsibilities, please email email@example.com.

 5. Updating Tax Withholdings (Federal and State)